 Nuxt.js, being one of the technologies that will improve your Vue applications.
 If you are proficient with it, you will benefit a lot.
-So in this article we will try to cover the biggest questions of Nuxt.js To be more specific, questions that a person hearing about Nuxt.js for the first time, has.
-Let’s analyse the Nuxt.js example.
+So in this article, we will try to cover the biggest questions of Nuxt.js To be more specific, questions that a person hearing about Nuxt.js for the first time has.
+Let’s analyze the Nuxt.js example.

 What is NuxtJS?
 It is a framework that is built on top of Vue.
 It’s worth mentioning that it is not something new, it is still a frontend framework, same as Vue.
 However, there are some significant differences so it is not the same as Vue.js.
 Nuxt lets you developing web applications with the libraries of Vue (vuex and others).

 Build highly engaging Vue JS apps with Nuxt. js.
 Nuxt adds easy server-side-rendering and a folder-based config approach.
 Check out this course on Udemy: